49 Free Asset List Templates (Excel) | Personal, Business

 Personal assets

-Personal assets are assets by an individual.
-Personal assets can be listed in the list of assets if you’d like to list your personal property or put it up for collateral.
+Personal assets are the ones by an individual.
+They can be listed if you’d like to list your personal property or put it up for collateral.
 This can help you eventually provide financial benefit to your company if needed.
 They contribute to the company’s net worth.

 • Jewelry